 Fees will differ depending on the type of annuity:

-- Variable contracts typically have a number of fees including but not limited to; mortality, administration and fund expense.
+- Variable contracts typically have a number of fees including but not limited to; mortality, administration and sub-account expense.
 It is important to be aware that because these programs offer more, they tend to be more expensive than non-annuity investments.
 As such, it is important that we be aware of the fees and carefully evaluate whether they are justified by the benefits for each individual situation.

 - Surrender Charges and Liquidity